DagHemberg/pw/README.md

 | `ctrl+t` | Copy TOTP code |
 | `ctrl+p` | Open item in `fx` |

-[^2]: This has slightly different behaviour depending of the type of the item; for normal logins the password is copied, but for cards it's the card number, and for identities it's the name.
+[^2]: This has slightly different behaviour depending of the type of the item; for normal login items the password is copied, but for cards it's instead the card number, and for identities it's the full name.